threader/AltanOS/Readme.md

 * Revert8Plus install script is added but not initialized.
 * Black theme enabled in harden.reg

-In harden.reg - ofc.. where else would you logically put the taskbar settings? there are these settings that are turned off because they arent tested.
+In harden.reg - ofc.. where else would you logically put the taskbar settings?

+There exsist these settings that are turned off because they are untested.

 ; https://superuser.com/questions/952500/custom-color-for-windows-10-taskbar

-; This is supposed to be a Cyan taskbar - this is something to mess around with eventually ; [HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\DWM]
+; This is supposed to be a Cyan taskbar - this is something to mess around with eventually

+; [HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\DWM]

 ; "Composition"=dword:00000001

 ; "AccentColor"=dword:00c3b700

 ; "ColorPrevalence"=dword:00000001

 ; "ColorizationGlassAttribute"=dword:00000000

 ; "ColorizationColor"=dword:c400b7c3

 ; "ColorizationColorBalance"=dword:00000059

 ; "ColorizationAfterglow"=dword:c400b7c3

 ; "ColorizationAfterglowBalance"=dword:0000000a

 ; "ColorizationBlurBalance"=dword:00000001

 ; "EnableWindowColorization"=dword:0000000